EUCAIM/Glossary/2-Glossary.md

 The EUCAIM monitoring service tracks the status of its components by making periodic requests to associated web services.
 It uses the ELK stack (Elasticsearch, Logstash, and Kibana) deployed in a Kubernetes cluster.
 Elasticsearch stores metrics, Kibana provides data visualization, and Logstash processes alerts and sends notifications.
 Heartbeat checks service availability, while Elastic Agent and kube-state-metrics collect cluster state data.
 The system is deployed via YAML manifests and operates through automated interactions, ensuring real-time monitoring and alerts.

+### <a name="n"></a>

 ### Non-personal data

 All data other than personal data.
 Note that non-personal data could be inextricably linked with personal data or be used in order to obtain inferences of persons’ qualities; in such case, GDPR and national data protection laws must apply [[5]](3-References.md#ref-5).

+### <a name="o"></a>

 ### Ontology Requirements Specification Document (ORSD)

 ORSD is a structured document outlining the requirements that the ontology should fulfil (e.g., reasons to build the ontology, target group, intended uses), ontology requirements (e.g., groups of competency questions) and possibly reach through a consensus process.

-### OpenEbench

-OpenEBench is the ELIXIR gateway to benchmarking communities, software monitoring, and quality metrics for life sciences tools and workflows, developed by the Barcelona Supercomputing Center (BSC).
-It supports scientific benchmarking, performance evaluation, and FAIR software monitoring, integrating with the European Open Science Cloud (EOSC) to ensure reproducibility and long-term data storage.
-The platform enables AI model comparison, workflow validation, and community-led benchmarking through a secure Virtual Research Environment

 ### Open Call

 The open call aims to extend real-world use cases by welcoming new beneficiaries into the consortium.
 The objectives include: (i) onboarding new data holders to expand geographic scope, data types, or cancer research targets, and (ii) facilitating the adoption of trustworthy AI algorithms developed using the project's data repository.
 The open call will adhere to specific guidelines on openness and publication, and will be launched at the start of the second project period,in compliance with the terms and conditions stated by the European Commission (see Budget for Open Call).
 The following use cases are accepted for this call:
-Incorporation of large amounts of cancer imaging data into the Cancer Image Europe platform for further re-use, which can be leveraged to address relevant clinical questions (either into the central repository or through the federation of local repositories)
+- Incorporation of large amounts of cancer imaging data into the Cancer Image Europe platform for further re-use, which can be leveraged to address relevant clinical questions (either into the central repository or through the federation of local repositories)
-Development, training, benchmarking and/or validation of AI algorithms Clinical use cases addressing a specific question (e.g. identification of imaging biomarkers)
+- Development, training, benchmarking and/or validation of AI algorithms
+- Clinical use cases addressing a specific question (e.g. identification of imaging biomarkers)

 ### Open data

 Data that is freely available to everyone to use and republish as they wish, without restrictions from copyright, patents or other mechanisms of control.
-Open licence is a licence agreement which contains provisions that allow other individuals to reuse another creator's work, giving them four major freedoms.
+Open licence is a licence agreement which contains provisions that allow other individuals to  another creator's work, giving them four major freedoms.
 Without a special licence, these uses are normally prohibited by copyright law or commercial licence.
-Most free licences are worldwide, royalty-free, non-exclusive, and perpetual (see copyright durations).
+Most free licences are worldwide, royalty-free, non-exclusive, and perpetual (see g).
 Free licences are often the basis of crowdsourcing and crowdfunding projects [[42]](3-References.md#ref-42).

 ### Open science

 The movement to make scientific research (including publications, data, physical samples, and software) and its dissemination accessible to all levels of an inquiring society, amateur or professional.
 Open science is transparent and accessible knowledge that is shared and developed through collaborative networks.
 It encompasses practices such as publishing open research, campaigning for open access, encouraging scientists to practise open-notebook science, and generally making it easier to publish and communicate scientific knowledge [[43]](3-References.md#ref-43).

+### OpenEbench

+OpenEBench is the ELIXIR gateway to benchmarking communities, software monitoring, and quality metrics for life sciences tools and workflows, developed by the Barcelona Supercomputing Center (BSC).
+It supports scientific benchmarking, performance evaluation, and FAIR software monitoring, integrating with the European Open Science Cloud (EOSC) to ensure reproducibility and long-term data storage.
+The platform enables AI model comparison, workflow validation, and community-led benchmarking through a secure Virtual Research Environment

 ### Orchestrator Node (ON)